|Instructions for Authors|| > For Authors and Reviewers > Instructions for Authors

-All published papers become the permanent property of The Korean Society for Radiology Oncology.
+All published papers become the permanent property of The Korean Society for Radiation Oncology.
 Upon acceptance of the manuscript, the authors will be required to sign a statement confirming that the manuscript contains no material the publication of which violates any copyright or other personal or proprietary right of any person or entity.

 (2) Page Proofs